 - Pinch of salt

-- 4 tbsp granulated sweetener of your choice, I use Sukrin, use coconut sugar to make this recipe Paleo compatible!
+- 4 tablespoon granulated sweetener of your choice, I use Sukrin, use coconut sugar to make this recipe Paleo compatible!

 - 1 large egg, room temperature